fdezar/personal-dev-portfolio/README.md

-# My Personal Portfolio (in construction)
+# My Portfolio (in construction)

-A personal developer portfolio built with React, showcasing projects, experience, and contact information.
+A personal developer portfolio built with React, showcasing projects, education, skills, experience, and contact information.

 ## Table of Contents 📑